Do you remember the 7 Dwarfs names?

 Each of these names of dwarfs represents a different personality trait, as well.

-Everyone has favorites.
-Snow White isn’t any different.
-Her favorite of the seven dwarfs is Dopey.
+Everyone has favorites and Snow White isn’t any different.
+Her favorite dwarf is Dopey.

 Grumpy, Happy, Bashful and Sleepy dug for diamonds each day while Sleepy collected those that were dug up.

-Sleepy then gives them to Doc who determined which ones should be kept and which should be thrown away.
+Sleepy then gives them to Doc who determines which ones should be kept and which should be thrown away.

 Dopey then throws out the rejected stones.